 Everything You Need to Know About Fountains in Kansas City

-Soon thereafter, the city began erecting drinking fountains—each with their own distinctive architectural styles, features and themes—over sparkling springs to provide its citizens with safe drinking water.
-Later on, enterprising individuals integrated sculpture into fountain designs to both beautify properties and add distinction.
+Soon thereafter, the city began erecting drinking fountains—each with their own distinctive architectural styles, features and themes—throughout the Downtown area to provide its citizens with safe drinking water.
+Enterprising individuals integrated intricate sculpture into fountain designs to both beautify properties and add distinction.

 Today I Learned is a blog series from Visit KC and the Kansas City Public Library that shines a light on the history of Kansas City, its culture and the trailblazers who helped shape the City of Fountains.
-We explored the history of KC’s many spouts to celebrate Fountain Day—and our beautiful City o...
+We explored the history of KC’s many spouts to celebrate Fountain Day—and our be...

 Every year in early April the city celebrates Greater Kansas City Fountain Day, when all 48 publicly-operated fountains spring back to life.
 This day represents a great source of pride for the comfort, energy and urban vitality they provide.

-In 2019, Fountain Day falls on Tuesday, April 16.
+In 2020, Fountain Day falls on Friday, April 17.